`multipass launch` command

 Launched: relishing-lionfish

-You can then shell into that instance by its name:
+You can then shell into an instance by its name:

 The full multipass help launch output explains the available options: